Coolify vs CapRover vs Dokku: The Self-Hosting Platform Showdown

 - Manage multiple servers

-- Want a team-friendly UI
+- Want a UI that doesn’t make you want to cry

 CapRover: The Middle Ground